Skip to Content

 Kerberos authentication

-Kerberos (opens in a new tab) is the most common authentication method for Windows environments.
-It can be used to authenticate requests to DAX API and MDX API.
+Kerberos is the most common authentication method for Windows environments.
+It can be used to authenticate requests to DAX API.

-DAX API and MDX API are available in Cube Cloud on Enterprise and above (opens in a new tab) product tiers.
-They also require the M deployment tier.
+DAX API is available in Cube Cloud on Enterprise and above product tiers.
+It also requires the M deployment tier.

 On the diagram below, Kerberos is used to authenticate requests from Power BI Desktop (step 2):